eaze/SimpleSurvey/README.md

 * Getting Results of a Survey
 * A survey should consist of survey questions and each question should have yes/no (true/false) answers

+No frontend is needed and any submitted will not be part of review.

 Data Persistence: <br/>

 * You will need to persist the data in some way.